 4d.
 The Club Committee may refuse membership or remove it, only if code of conduct or character is likely to bring the Club or sport into disrepute.
 Appeal against refusal or removal may be made to the Club.

 4e.
-Only paid up Members of the Club are eligible to play Club (ie Kent League) matches.
+Only fully paid up Members of the Club are eligible to play Club (ie Kent League) matches.
+Social Members and non Club Members are not eligible to play Kent League – see also 2a.

 5. All Members may attend all General Meetings of the Club in person.